cpoIT/cpoIT.GITHUB.IO/README.md

 # Gitting Started

 This repository is for storing what I learn about Git/GitHub.
 I hope others will find it useful as well.
+Jekyll automatically converts double dashes into single dashes.
+Triple dashes are converted into em dashes.

 ## Setting Up Git on a Mac
 + Download Git from [Homebrew](https://brew.sh/)
 + Run commands from the command line using the built-in Terminal or iTerm2.
-  + git --version (list current version on local computer)
+  + git ---version (list current version on local computer)
   + git config --global user.name "Kat Fries"
   + git config --global user.email katherynejf@gmail.com
   + git config –list lists all Git settings